Delimobil

 Delimobil (Делимобиль) is one of the largest carsharing organizations in Russia, with a fleet of over 18,000 vehicles and more than 7.1 million members.
-Its vehicle park consists of Hyundai Solaris, Renault Kaptur, Volkswagen Polo and since October 2021 also Toyota Rav4.
-Delimobil's carsharing service is available in Moscow, Saint-Petersburg, Nizhny Novgorod, Yekaterinburg, Samara, Kazan, Novosibirsk, Krasnodar and Tula.
+Its vehicle fleet consists of BMW X5, Renault Kaptur, Volkswagen Polo and the Toyota RAV4.

+Delimobil's carsharing service offers short-term car rentals in Moscow, Saint Petersburg, Nizhny Novgorod, Yekaterinburg, Samara, Kazan, Novosibirsk, Krasnodar and Tula.

 History

 The company was founded in 2015 with a fleet of 100 cars in Moscow.

 As of October 2021, Delimobil has more than 18,000 cars in Moscow and 11 cities in Russia.
 In the same month, Delimobil has filed documents with the U.S. Securities and Exchange Commission for an IPO on the New York Stock Exchange.

-In November 2021, IPO of Delimobil Holding S.A. at NYSE took more time than previewed (finalization of public stock offering has been expected in the evening of the 2nd of November) because of negotiations with supplementary investors.
-The car sharing company is also intends for IPO at Moscow Exchange, conforming application been submitted on November, 1st.
-The day after these news, the IPO has been postponed without any precise date due to market conditions despite investor's warm.
+In November 2021, an Initial Public Offering (IPO) of Delimobil Holding S.A. at NYSE was delayed because of negotiations with investors.
+The car sharing company was also targeting an IPO Moscow Exchange.
+The IPO was delayed.

+At the beginning of February 2024, Delimobil held an IPO on the Moscow Exchange.
+A total of 4.2 billion rubles were raised.
+The share of free float was 9 percent.
+Bidding began on February 7.